 How to get to Jagalchi Market:

 Take the subway to Jagalchi Subway Station.
-Take exit #7 and walk straight a few minutes.
+Take exit #7 and walk straight for a few minutes.

 Daegu Seomun Market